-So you might have had a cavity and now need a filling , your dentist can offer several type of restorations.
+So you might have had a cavity and now need a dental filling.
+Your dentist can offer several types of restorations.

-Composite fillings are the fillings you probably have , they are most common options as they are more affordable and they also are toothy coloured, so no black horrible looking amalgam filling in your mouth to some people believe "releasing toxic mercury" !!
+Composite fillings are the fillings you probably have.
+They are the most common options as they are more affordable and toothy coloured.
+So no black horrible looking amalgam filling in your mouth to some people believe "releasing toxic mercury" !!

 Composite resins are made of plastic and suitable for small to medium fillings.
-Due to economic reasons these fillings can be sometimes used in larged cavities but that is not recommended.
+Due to economic reasons, these fillings can be sometimes used in large cavities, but that is not recommended.

 If you are looking for a local dentist, visit our dentists in Melbourne at Gorgeous Smiles.